 From here, get in the habit of watering your grass deeply and less often.
 This allows the roots to grow deeper into the soil.
 Aim for the rule of one inch of water, once a week.
 If the first 3-4 inches of your soil is dry, then it’s likely time to water again.
 If you want to water less frequently, use water crystals, sprinkled throughout your grass.

-Finally, you can give your lawn health a significant boost with natural lawn fertilisers.
-It is always a good idea to use natural fertilisers instead of synthetic ones.
+Finally, you can give your lawn health a significant boost with natural lawn fertilizers.
+It is always a good idea to use natural fertilizers instead of synthetic ones.
 They are not only better for your grass but the environment as well.
-They are also proven to work better and are healthier for your family, pets and other areas of the yard.
+They are also proven to work better and are healthier for your family, pets, and other areas of the yard.

 ☞ Learn more: Gardening basics

 Now that you have read this article, you are armed with all of the knowledge you need to rectify any less-than-perfect patches of your lawn.
 The result will be a flawless green area that will increase the look of your home.

 If, however, you don’t quite have the time that needs to be dedicated to the resurrection mission, there are plenty of people who can help!
 From simple lawn mowing to turf laying, repair, and general lawn care maintenance, you’ll find a host of skilled lawn experts who can help to create the grass of your dreams.
 You can also get help with lawn fertilization, aeration, and seeding, so there is no excuse for a shabby lawn!